13 - PE Authenticode

 Verifying the Signature

-Besides the fact that LIEF can parse PE’s authenticode signature, LIEF can also verify the integrity of the authentihash thanks to the method: lief.PE.Binary.verify_signature() which outputs lief.PE.Signature.VERIFICATION_FLAGS.OK if the signature is valid or another enum (see: lief.PE.Signature.VERIFICATION_FLAGS) when it is invalid:
+In addition to parsing Authenticode signatures, LIEF can also verify the integrity of the authentihash using the method.
+This method returns lief.PE.Signature.VERIFICATION_FLAGS.OK if the signature is valid, or another enum value if it is invalid (see: lief.PE.Signature.VERIFICATION_FLAGS):

 pe = lief.parse("avast_free_antivirus_setup_online.exe")